- Do I have to pay for my residential or nursing home care?

 What happens to my home when I pay for residential or nursing home care?

 If you move into a care home permanently, the council may take the value of any property you own into account when working out how much you will have to pay.
-The leaflet 'Paying for Care in Surrey 2015' (PDF) explains how we treat the value of your property and what your options are if we do take it into account.
+The leaflet 'Paying for Care April 2017' (PDF) explains how we treat the value of your property and what your options are if we do take it into account.

 For more information, please also see: